mcgill-csus/mcgill-csus-docs/constitution/body.md

 2. Referendums must be publicly available 6 days before vote and all details of the voting location, hours, etc. must also be posted.

-3. The Referendum shall be considered valid only if a minimum of thirty percent (30%) of the CSUS members vote.
+3. The Referendum shall be considered valid only if a minimum of thirty percent (30%) of CSUS members vote.

 4. Referendums are passed by a majority of membership.